Guardian ad Litem

-The attorneys and support staff at Burns Law Group, PC, are proud to act as responsible legal guardians for those who remain vulnerable to unhealthy circumstances.
+The attorneys and support staff at Burns Smith Law, PC, are proud to act as responsible legal guardians for those who remain vulnerable to unhealthy circumstances.
 Our experienced guardian ad litem attorneys work to protect the interests of minors and others who lack the capacity to protect themselves.

 How Do GALs Help Families?

 Legal guardians fulfill a variety of roles in cases involving Georgia’s children.
 In addition to offering essential representation in the courtroom, they work outside of the judicial environment by undertaking critical tasks that help officials determine what’s in a protected person’s best interests.
 GALs may: